-How do you shuck oysters at home?
+- How do you shuck oysters at home?
 So the previous question always leads to this question.
-And I’m sad to say that I am definitely not a great oyster shucker!
-After spending some time at my sister’s home in Florida last year, and having access to a huge variety of fresh seafood, Blake became pretty good at shucking oysters.
+After staying with my sister’s family in Florida a few years ago, and having access to a huge variety of fresh seafood, Blake became pretty good at shucking oysters.
 But even when you know how to do it, it’s still not a fun gig.
 Especially if you’re needing a larger quantity.
 Here’s a step-by-step tutorial on how to shuck oysters, if you want to try your hand at it!